upwindflys/AutoNlp/README.md

 ## Other related work:
 Our work in AutoML and meta-learning fields:
-Efficient Automatic Meta Optimization Search for Few-Shot Learning (Arxiv link)
+Efficient Automatic Meta Optimization Search for Few-Shot Learning